In this Hargreaves Lansdown review for 2023, we assess the pros and cons of this popular broker while comparing them to other providers on the market.

-Social media users report great customer service from Hardgreaves Lansdown, dealing with most enquiries promptly.
+Social media users report great customer service from Hargreaves Lansdown, dealing with most enquiries promptly.
 The team appear well-equipped to deal with any issue, which reflects well on the ability of HL to train its staff members to a professional standard.

 Users can also speak with the customer service team via email and post.
 The lack of a webchat option seems to be the only downside in a service committed to helping its customers get the best possible experience from the platform.
-Overall, the company score highly in the support section of our Hargreaves Lansdown review.
+Overall, the company scored highly in the support section of our Hargreaves Lansdown review.